-In order to keep CTR in line with other welfare benefits, the allowances and premiums in the scheme will mirror and will be uprated by the same percentages as those in the housing benefit scheme.
-For this year the allowances and premiums in respect of working age claims are frozen.
+In order to keep CTR for working age class E in line with other welfare benefits, the allowances and premiums will mirror and will be uprated by the same percentages as those in the housing benefit scheme.

 The Council no longer accepts applications for second adult rebate from working age claimants but this will remain payable to pension age claimants.
 These claims will be calculated in accordance with the Prescribed Requirements Regulations.